Skip to main content

 Query behavior:

-• accepted-but-not-yet-applied updates submitted with submitUpdate() or submitUpdateWithArguments() remain visible in command and update history, but query replay does not treat them as applied state until the workflow worker records UpdateApplied
+• Accepted-but-not-yet-applied signals and updates are visible in command history but do not count as applied state until the worker records SignalApplied / UpdateApplied.

 To define a query method on a workflow, use the QueryMethod annotation.
 The optional string argument lets you freeze a public durable query name that survives PHP method renames: